stephanieyflu/DDA-visualizations/README.md

-The input files to SicknessMiner should be in [PubTator](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/tmTools/Format.html) format, there must be, at least, a blank line between the articles.
+The input files to SicknessMiner should be in [PubTator](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/tmTools/Format.html) format, ad there must be, at least, a blank line between the articles.

 ```
 # Activating conda environment